Portavita/portavita.github.io/_posts/2021-01-25-Why_Kafka_compression_might_save_you_thousands_of_dollars.markdown

 Kafka compression is about (ehm..) compressing data instead of sending data as they are.
 Some data responds better to compression than other and some algorithm performs better than others.

-Possible compression options in the producer are: none, gzip, snappy, lz4, zstd
+Possible compression options in the producer are: none, gzip, snappy, lz4 and zstd.

 Compression can be handled by the producer.
 That is: producer compresses data before sending to Kafka.
 Consumer reads data and decompresses it.
 Kafka will store data in a compressed form.